mohamed682004/Cellula_Hotel/README.md

 ## Overview

 This Flask application implements a logistic regression model to predict the likelihood of hotel booking cancellations based on various factors.
-The app provides an interactive interface for users to input their booking details and receive predictions regarding the probability of cancellation.
+Additionally, it features an interactive dashboard for visualizing hotel booking data, enabling users to explore trends and insights related to guest behaviour.

 ## Key Features

 - **Logistic Regression Model**: Trained on historical booking data to learn patterns and make predictions about booking cancellations.
 - **Data Preprocessing and Normalization**: Ensures data is prepared accurately for model training and predictions.
-- **Interactive Form Interface**: Users can easily input booking details, such as lead time and average price, to receive predictions.
+- **Interactive Form Interface**: Allows users to input booking details and receive predictions regarding the probability of cancellation.
 - **Model Evaluation**: Displays performance metrics like accuracy, confusion matrix, and classification report for transparency and reliability.
+- **Interactive Dashboard**: Visualizes booking data through various charts, allowing users to explore relationships between different features (e.g., guest demographics, room types, market segments).
 - **Clear Output Messages**: Provides users with intuitive feedback based on predicted cancellation probabilities.

 ## Dependencies